 Background

-Hypertriglyceridemia is an extensively studied and well known factor involved in the dysregulation of metabolic function and subsequent negative health impacts.
-It is a component of the metabolic syndrome (1), a strong risk factor for cardiovascular disease (2), and can contribute to the pathogenesis of diabetes.
+Hypertriglyceridemia is an extensively studied and well-known factor involved in the dysregulation of metabolic function and subsequent negative health outcomes.
+It is a component of the metabolic syndrome (1), a strong risk factor for cardiovascular disease (2), and has been shown to contribute to the pathogenesis of diabetes.
 Measuring triacylglcerides (TAG) within the blood is commonly done during routine clinical visits as part of health assessment.
 However, clinically measured TAG is limited as it represents all the types of fatty acids within the TAG fraction as a single measure.
 Given the increasing appreciation for the role of the specific fatty acid composition on health outcomes, for instance with differences in associations of fatty acids within the PL lipid fraction (3,4) including an analysis from the PROMISE cohort (5), there are relatively few studies that have explored this area of research in the TAG fraction.

 The interaction between TAG and insulin sensitivity is complex and has components of a feedback system.
 Greater resistance to insulin in both the liver and muscle may result in greater production of TAG and secretion of lipoproteins that transport TAG (6).
 Likewise, greater TAGFA may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continuing the cycle.
 Given the complexity and temporal nature of the relationship, long term studies with multiple data collections are paramount to better understanding the underlying biology and subsequent risk.

-While several prospective studies have identified a harmful association of hypertriglyceridemia on greater incidence for type 2 diabetes (2,7,8), there are limited longitudinal studies that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
-Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function in an Canadian population at risk for diabetes.
+While several prospective studies have documented a prospective association of hypertriglyceridemia with incident type 2 diabetes (2,7,8), there are limited longitudinal studies that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
+Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function in a Canadian population at risk for diabetes.

 Subjects and Methods

-Recruitment for the baseline visit of the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort took place between 2004-2006 from London and Toronto, Canada.
+Recruitment for the baseline visit of the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort took place between 2004-2006 in London and Toronto, Canada.
 Individuals were selected to participant if they met the eligibility criteria of having one or more risk factors for type 2 diabetes mellitus, including obesity, hypertension, family history of diabetes, and/or a history of gestational diabetes or birth of a macrosomic infant.
 A total of 736 individuals attended the baseline visit.
 Subsequent examinations occurred every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
 Participants are contacted annually by telephone.
-The current study sample used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Figure 1; a total of 423 attended all three visits).
-Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics are collected at each examination visit.
+The current study used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Figure 1; a total of 423 attended all three visits).
+Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics are administered at each examination visit.
 Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario, and all participants provided written informed consent.
 Data collection methods were standardized across the 2 centres and research nurses were centrally trained.

 Metabolic characterization